Cache-Aided MIMO Communications: DoF Analysis and Transmitter Optimization

-The first option for a cache-enabled MIMO system is to apply this MS scheme directly, i.e., to build the transmission vectors similarly as~\eqref{sigconst_dof_loss} but to use spatial multiplexing at each receiver to separate the parallel streams.
-It can be easily verified that the number of parallel streams per user with~\eqref{sigconst_dof_loss} is $\binom{\Omega-1}{t}$.
-However, as the number of antennas at each receiver is $G$, such a direct application of the MS strategy to the MIMO case could pose two challenges.
-First, if $G < \binom{\Omega-1}{t}$, linear receiver processing is not possible, and the complex successive interference cancellation (SIC) structure is needed to decode the parallel streams.
-Second, if $G \gg \binom{\Omega-1}{t}$, the solution is very inefficient as the number of streams decoded by each user is much smaller than the maximum possible value (i.e., $G$).
-To address both scenarios, our proposed schemes introduce an underlying scheduling mechanism that enables setting the number of parallel streams sent to each target user, indicated by $\beta$, to any number from a predefined set while maintaining the linear decodability of streams.
+The first option for a cache-enabled MIMO system is to apply the MS scheme directly, i.e., to build the transmission vectors similarly as~\eqref{sigconst_dof_loss} but to use spatial multiplexing at each receiver to separate the parallel streams. {Throughout the rest of the paper, we call this solution the Extended Multi-Server (Ext-MS) scheme.
+It can be easily verified that the number of parallel streams per user in the Ext-MS scheme is $\binom{\Omega-1}{t}$, and following Theorem~\ref{Th:DoF}, its linear decodability requires that}